ZHLuo-Dev/ercot-texas-power-grid-analysis/README.md

 ![Linear Trend](outputs/ercot_linear_trend.png)

+The timing of this acceleration coincides with a wave of hyperscale data center deliveries in the DFW region beginning in 2022 — raising the question of whether this buildout is a statistically measurable driver of regional load growth.

 To investigate whether data center expansion is a statistically significant driver, I built a multiple regression on semi-annual NCENT zone load using time trend, seasonality, a post-2022 structural break, and DFW data center inventory (MW) as predictors.
 Adding data center capacity improved the model (R² = 0.888 → 0.932); the data center coefficient is significant (β = 2.08, p = 0.022), indicating each additional MW of data center capacity is associated with approximately 2 MW of additional regional grid load.

 ![Multiple Regression](outputs/ncent_multiple_regression.png)